GhostDriftTheory/responsibility-os-kernel/README.md

 ## Core claim

-If inspectable governance is formalized as preservation of policy-relevant responsibility distinctions, then a faithful responsibility layer is a necessary condition.
-This kernel-level claim is machine-verified in Lean 4.
+If inspectable governance is formalized as preservation of all responsibility/evidence distinctions, then faithfulness is necessary; for a specified observation policy, the required condition is preservation of the policy-relevant distinctions.

 The connection to any concrete governance deployment requires additional interpretation beyond this formalization.